awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-draining.md

 Any tasks that are part of a service that are in a `PENDING` state are stopped immediately\.
 If there is available container instance capacity in the cluster, the service scheduler will start replacement tasks\.
 If there isn't enough container instance capacity, a service event message will be sent indicating the issue\.

 Tasks that are part of a service on the container instance that are in a `RUNNING` state are transitioned to a `STOPPED` state\.
-The service scheduler attempts to replace the tasks according to the service's deployment configuration parameters, `minimumHealthyPercent` and `maximumPercent`\.
-For more information, see [Service definition parameters](service_definition_parameters.md)\.
+The service scheduler attempts to replace the tasks according to the service's deployment type and deployment configuration parameters, `minimumHealthyPercent` and `maximumPercent`\.
+For more information, see [Amazon ECS Deployment types](deployment-types.md) and [Service definition parameters](service_definition_parameters.md)\.
 + If `minimumHealthyPercent` is below 100%, the scheduler can ignore `desiredCount` temporarily during task replacement\.
 For example, `desiredCount` is four tasks, a minimum of 50% allows the scheduler to stop two existing tasks before starting two new tasks\.
 If the minimum is 100%, the service scheduler can't remove existing tasks until the replacement tasks are considered healthy\.
 If tasks for services that do not use a load balancer are in the `RUNNING` state, they are considered healthy\.
 Tasks for services that use a load balancer are considered healthy if they are in the `RUNNING` state and the container instance they are hosted on is reported as healthy by the load balancer\.
 **Important**
 If you use Spot Instances and `minimumHealthyPercent` is greater than or equal to 100%, then the service will not have enough time to replace the task before the Spot Instance terminates\.